Est. 2026 · Indigenous-Led · Canada

 Builder + system provider.

 Municipal partners provide land, tax breaks, and fee waivers.
 They never own assets and carry zero debt obligation.
-The local First Nation and KH National own everything that gets built — permanently.
+The local First Nation and HOK National own every campus asset that gets built — the land, the buildings, the franchises, and their data — permanently.
+The AkweOS™ technology platform that powers operations remains the property of House of Kanada Holdings Inc., serving every Nation under licence.

 Every Nation.